Minnesota is pleased to add 11 more student-athletes to its incoming class

 Gopher Women's Track & Field competes at St.Thomas on April 29, 2015.

-Caroline White is in her 10th season as a volunteer pole vault coach for the Minnesota women's track & field team.
+Caroline White is in her 15th season as a volunteer pole vault coach for the Minnesota women's track & field team in 2017-18.

 White has coached Gopher pole vaulters to five All-America awards and six Big Ten titles.
 Under her tutelage, Alicia Rue and Samantha Sonnenberg became the first Gophers to clear 14 feet during their collegiate careers.

-"She loves pole vaulting," head coach Matt Bingle said.
+"She loves pole vaulting," director of women's cross country and track & field Matt Bingle said.
 "It's a family affair for her, with her husband coaching the men's team here as well.
 It's something she's very passionate about.
 She has a great connection with the women on the team.
 It's a small group because she's focused on the women pole vaulters.
 It gives her the ability to focus on their individual needs and to take care of them that way.
 I think that's a huge deal.
 And she just fits the mold of what we want at our university.
 She has a great spirit and passion about the sport."

 White earned two All-America certificates in the pole vault while competing at the College of St. Benedict.
 She was St. Ben's Athlete of the Year in 2001 and a two-time Academic All-American.
 She won Minnesota Intercollegiate Athletic Conference (MIAC) pole vault titles in 1998 and 2001.

 White graduated from St. Benedict in 2001 with a bachelor's degree in biology and earned a master's in education from St. Thomas in 2004.
 She currently teaches seventh grade at Maple Grove Junior High School.
 She completed her USATF Level 2 Coaching Certification in Jumps in 2005.